 Hurricane Irene damage assessment, cleanup underway

-Perdue's office says more counties may be added to both lists as local, state and federal teams complete preliminary damage assessments while crews continue work to restore power, clear debris and open roadways. .
+The declaration came after the governor spent her third day assessing emergency response and visiting with local officials to discuss the devastation caused by the storm.
+Additional counties may be added later as local, state and federal teams complete preliminary damage assessments as crews continue work to restore power, clear debris and open roadways.

 "I urged our federal partners to move quickly on this request for assistance, and they did," Perdue said.
 "We're grateful for that rapid response.
 Our fellow North Carolinians who suffered losses during this storm need to start rebuilding their lives now - not tomorrow."

 The presidential declaration enables the Federal Emergency Management Agency to provide low-interest loans or grants to hurricane survivors to help them repair their homes, pay medical costs, rebuild their businesses and begin the long recovery process.
 The federal grants and loans are intended to help disaster survivors restore their primary residences to safe, sanitary and a functional condition.
 Secondary residences are not eligible for federal assistance.

 Coastal communities aren't the only ones dealing with Hurrican Irene's aftermath.

 In Rocky Mount, nearly three thousand residents remain without power and their supplies are dwindling.

 Many residents are relying on generators.

 "We had at one time on Saturday, 26,000 people without power," said Rocky Mount Mayor David Combs.
 "Got it down pretty quickly to 16, then nine.
 Today, I'm glad to say it's less than 3,000."

 There is no exact date for when all power will be restored, but it should happen by Friday.